 2. Select Your Mold-Fighting Tools

 Several cleaning solutions are available for removing black mold.
-Choose the one that best suits your needs and preferences, whether a commercial product or a natural remedy.
+Choose the one that best suits your needs and preferences, whether commercial products or natural remedies.

 • Hydrogen Peroxide: A 3% solution is an affordable and effective spray.
 Avoid contact with fabrics or carpets, which may cause discoloration.